-We were recently offered the chance to review Credit Secrets Investigated, an ebook by Tony D'Andrea published for the iPhone by AppEngines.
-You may have noticed, we don't do too many book reviews around here.
-However, there's been a lot of talk recently about reading on the iPhone — especially after the "there's an app for that" commercials started highlighting apps like Classics, closely followed by the release of Stanza.
+We were recently offered the chance to review Credit Secrets Investigated, an ebook by Tony D’Andrea published for the iPhone by AppEngine.
+You may have noticed, that we don’t do too many book reviews around here.
+However, there’s been a lot of talks recently about reading on the iPhone — especially after the “there’s an app for that” commercials started highlighting apps like Classics, closely followed by the release of Stanza.
 So, AppCraver is going to look at a few ebooks.
-To be clear, we're not going to do too much in the way of judging of the content.
+To be clear, we’re not going to do too much in the way of judging the content.
 There are shelves and shelves of books, but there are fewer book publishing companies for the iPhone.
-Each company has their own unique reading program.
+Each company has its own unique reading program.
 So, we will focus more on the software behind the app.

 Credit Secrets Investigated is one of 150 books released by AppEngines for reading on the iPhone or iPod touch.
-AppEngines has a pretty good system for mobile reading.
-It's not as easy on the eyes as the Classics app, but I found it much more pleasurable than reading in Stanza which tends to have the text to squished together.
+AppEngine has a pretty good system for mobile reading.
+It’s not as easy on the eyes as the Classics app, but I found it much more pleasurable than reading in Stanza which tends to have the text squished together.

 Like other e-reading apps, users can tap or swipe to move to the next page or pinch to zoom in and out.